m-barthelemy/vpn-webauth/README.md

 Postgres example: `DBDSN="host=127.0.0.1 user=vpnwa password='' database=vpnwa port=5432"`

   > NOTE: the app will automatically create the tables and thus needs to have the privileges to do so.
-- `ENCRYPTIONKEY`: Key used to encrypt sensitive information in the database.
+- `ENCRYPTIONKEY`: key used to encrypt sensitive information in the database.
 Must be 32 characters. **Mandatory** if `ENFORCEMFA` is set to `true`.
 - `EXCLUDEDIDENTITIES`: list of VPN accounts (identities) that do not require any additional authentication by this app, separated by comma.
 Optional.
   > The VPN server will still query the application when these accounts try to connect, but will always get a positive response.
   > NOTE: Your VPN's own authentication process still fully applies.
 - `HOST`: the IP address to listen on.
 Default: `127.0.0.1`
-- `ISSUER`: Name that appears on the users OTP authenticator app and browser notifications title.
+- `ISSUER`: name that appears on the users OTP authenticator app and browser notifications title.
 Default: `VPN`.
   > It is recommended that you set it to the name of your VPN connection as it appears on your users devices.
-- `LOGOURL`: Add your organization logo on top of the webapp pages.
+- `LOGOURL`: add your organization logo on top of the webapp pages.
 Optional.
 If the app is served over HTTPS (and it should), `LOGOURL` must also be a HTTPS URL.
 - `ORIGINALIPHEADER`: the header to use to fetch the real user/client source IP.
 Optional.
 If running this app behind Nginx for example, you will need to configure Nginx to pass the real client IP to the app using a specific header, and set its name here.
 Traditionally, `X-Forwarded-For` is used for this purpose.
 Default: empty.
 - `ORIGINALPROTOHEADER`: the header to use to fetch the real protocol (http, https) used between the clients and the proxy.
 Default: `X-Forwarded-Proto`.
 - `PORT`: the port to listen to.
 Default: `8080`
-- `SIGNINGKEY`: Key used to sign the user session tokens during the web authentication.
+- `SIGNINGKEY`: key used to sign the user session tokens during the web authentication.
 By default, a new signing key will be generated each time this application starts.
   > Regenerating a new key every time the application starts means that all your users web sessions will be invalid and they will have to sign in again if they need a new VPN "session".
   > It is recommended that you create and pass your own key.
-- `WEBSESSIONVALIDITY`: How long a web authentication is valid.
+- `WEBSESSIONVALIDITY`: how long a web authentication is valid.
 During this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
 Default: `12h`.
 Specify custom value as a number and a time unit, for example `48h30m`.

 ## OAuth2
-- `OAUTH2PROVIDER`: The Oauth2 provider.
+- `OAUTH2PROVIDER`: the Oauth2 provider.
 Can be `google` or `azure`. **Mandatory**.
 - `OAUTH2CLIENTID`: Google or Microsoft Client ID. **Mandatory**.
 - `OAUTH2CLIENTSECRET`: Google or Microsoft Client Secret. **Mandatory**.
 - `OAUTH2TENANT`: Azure Directory tenant ID.
 Mandatory if `OAUTH2PROVIDER` is set to `azure`.